tmiddlet2666/coherence-playground/README.md

 As I add projects I will try and organise them in some useful way, but that's not a guarantee.

-## Monitoring Coherence with Grafana and Prometheus Docker Images
+## 1. Monitoring Coherence with Grafana and Prometheus Docker Images

 * [Starting clusters using CLI](monitoring)
 * [Starting cluster using Docker images](monitoring-docker)

+## 2. Capturing and searching Coherence logs in Kibana

 * [Loading logs into Kibana Using Fluentd](logging)

 # In Progress Projects